Anthonykamau99/Database-Sem-Project/README.md

 Record Data: Maintain comprehensive logs for nutritional assessments and health services.
 Optimize Resources: Support resource allocation and inventory management.
 Generate Reports: Evaluate program outcomes for decision-making and funding.

-This database was developed as a group project by:

-Millicent Njenga
-Anthony Kamau
-Beyoncé Kamure
-Trevor Mungai
-Mitchelle Mengich
-Kathleen Karen